 What are the different types of Assets and Debts?

 Both assets and debts can be categorized by the timeframe in which they will be used or paid off, and by the tax treatment they receive.
-Short term assets (i.e. – Cash Flow Assets) and short-term debts typically receive no favorable tax treatment while longer term, qualified investment assets (like IRA’s and 401k’s) and longer-term debts (like mortgages or home equity loans) may carry certain tax advantages.
+Short term assets (i.e. – Cash Flow Assets) and short-term debts typically receive no favorable tax treatment while longer term, qualified investment assets (like IRA’s and 401k’s) and longer-term debts (like first or second mortgages) may carry certain tax advantages.
 Understanding the timeframe and tax treatment of various assets and debts on your balance sheet will help you to maximize your net worth over time.

 For help creating your own personal balance sheet, check out our Net Worth Calculator or complete the form below to schedule an appointment with one of our advisors.